6. Policy Search

 )

-return ElevationAction(policy.elevation_ft)
+return ElevationAction(value(policy.elevation_ft))

 end